sendgrid/docs/source/Classroom/Troubleshooting/Authentication/list_upload_troubleshooting.md

 {% anchor h2 %} General Formatting Rules {% endanchor h2 %}

+General rules and guidance to follow when formatting a CSV to upload into Marketing Campaigns.

 {% anchor h3 %} Character Encoding {% endanchor h3 %}